Ibanez92/Recipe-App/README.md

 # Recipe-App
-Food Recipe App using Vanilla Javascript
+Food Recipe App using Vanilla Javascript, also can be used on mobile.
+Clicking on the view recipe button will take the user to the source website to find the recipe chosen.

 # Technology used
 HTML